jacobgodwin/signup-form/README.md

 # Odin Project Sign-Up Form

-Sign-Up Form created for The Odin Project demonstrating understanding of form handling and CSS styling.
+Sign-Up Form created for The Odin Project demonstrating understanding of form layout and styling.